 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.

 - A few more cases of lung cancer happened in people taking this drug compared to people taking other diabetes drugs.
 The cause of this is not known.
-If your child has lung cancer or if you have any questions, talk with your child’s doctor.
+If you have lung cancer or if you have any questions, talk with your doctor.

 WARNING/CAUTION: Even though it may be rare, some people may have very bad and sometimes deadly side effects when taking a drug.
 Tell your doctor or get medical help right away if you have any of the following signs or symptoms that may be related to a very bad side effect: